rmera/gomd/README.md

 * Shape: Plots the Planarity (oblate distortion) an Elongation (prolate distorion) indicators for the selections.
 	./gomd [-skip=X -begin=Y -format=Z] Shape pdbname xtcname "selection1" "selection2" ... "selectionN"

+* PlanesAngle: For every 2 selections, calculate the best plane passing through the atoms of each selection, and then returns the angles (in degrees) between the normal vector to each plane.
+It requires an even number of selection.
+	./gomd [-skip=X -begin=Y -format=Z] Shape pdbname xtcname "selection1" "selection2" ... "selection(N-1)" "selectionN"

+* FixGMX: Will print a "fixed" version a Gromacs PDB, with the chains restored, and exit.
+The chain identifiers will be added in the following way: The first lines will be assigned chain "A".
+Whenever the residue number of a residue is smaller than the residue number of a previous residue, a new chain will be assumed, which will be assigned the chain "B", and so on with "C", "D", etc.
+	./gomd FixGMX pdbname

+* SelectionHelp: Will print a help message for the selections (i.e. the same text as in the next section), and exit.
+	./gomd SelectionHelp

 ### Selections: